 - Travel Reimbursements –

 Along with stipends for housing options, find out if the agency you are interested in also provides travel reimbursements.
 Some, however, not all, agencies provide reimbursements for travel based on the distance you’ve traveled.
 If it is important to you that you get reimbursed for each travel assignment, then look into this before working with an agency.

 - Specialty Fields –

 Before working with a travel nursing agency, consider what specialty fields you are certified in and are most interested in working in.
 If the agency only works specializes in certain fields that are unrelated to your certifications, then it’s probably best not to work with them.
-However, if you find a reputable agency that offer jobs in a specific specialty that relate to your certifications then they may be a great agency to work with based on your experience level and job needs.
+However, if you find a reputable agency that offers jobs in a specific specialty that relate to your certifications then they may be a great agency to work with based on your experience level and job needs.

 - Benefits Package –

-Finally, an important aspect to consider when selecting a travel nursing agency are the benefits that they provide.
+Finally, an important aspect to consider when selecting a travel nursing agency is the benefits that they provide.
 First and foremost, do they offer benefits?
 If they do, what do their benefits entail?
 How long do you have to work with them before gaining the benefits?
 Consider what benefits are most important to you and your needs and then select an agency that provides them.